Sources of Irreproducibility in Machine Learning: A Review: Implementation Factors

-\item \textbf{Bugs in software} Bugs in either one's own implementation of novel algorithms or baselines, and ancillary software such as libraries, frameworks or operating systems might affect performance \cite{crane_2018,pham_2020,pineau_2021,gundersen_2022}.

-\item \textbf{Non-deterministic ordering of floating-point operations} Truncation error of floating point calculations introduces variability as $A+B+C \ne C+B+A$, which is a problem when such operations are calculated in parallel, as they are for GPUs \cite{pham_2020,gundersen_2022}.
-Truncation error can be reduced by changing from single precision (32 bits) to double precision (64 bits) at a cost of doubling memory requirements and tripling the training time \cite{pinto_2021}.
+\textbf{Parallel execution} Random completion order of parallel tasks introduces variation \cite{pham_2020}.
+Increased parallelism is a driver for noise \cite{zhuang_2021}.
+Truncation error of floating point calculations introduces variability as $A+B+C \ne C+B+A$, when calculated in parallel \cite{pham_2020,gundersen_2022}.
+Truncation error can be reduced but not completely removed by changing from single precision (32 bits) to double precision (64 bits) at a cost of doubling memory requirements and tripling the training time \cite{pinto_2021}.